Friday, 23 December 2016

 Here is my story board comparison, towards the beginning of the sequence my drawings and shots are very similar however I start to improvise towards the end as in some positions I block the soft box lighting as well as some of the extras.

 Initially I was going to have a long shot of the protagonist sat down with two thugs stood behind him.
 I quickly changed this as from a distance, the lighting was very low quality and you couldn't see the extras.
 Another reason why I changed it is because I thought of many other artistic close ups I could use to set the scenes.
 One of which is the protagonists head faced down all sweaty.
 I feel the soft-box light is very effective here as it highlights the protagonists dripping hair.
+This shot is very accurate, the only thing that doesn't match the sketch is the weapon as it is a baton, and the lighting as I decided on only including one light because two lights made the scene too bright whereas I wanted the location to look dank.

 I took this shot from a slightly different angle so I could emphasis the hit as well as show the protagonist spitting onto the wall.
 Another reason is because from this angle, I wasn't in the way of the extras who were controlling the chair from falling over.